DevenPanchal/dsaj1j2/Sort/README.md

 2. Duplicates sorted in order of appearance in input list? -
 3. Runtime complexity -

 ## Comparison Based Sorting Algorithms

+### Adaptive and Non-Adaptive Sorting Algorithms
+Comparison based sorting algorithms generally cannot do better than O(NlogN) But if there are some presorted subsequences, we can take advantage and do close to O(N)

+Heap Sort and Merge Sort do not take advantage of these presorted subsequences and hence are Non Adaptive.

+But Insertion Sort and Shell sort are Adaptive algorithms that take advantage of presorted subsequences situation.

 Bubble Sort
 -----------